AsapNonku/asapnonku.github.io/README.md

 The website created is my digital resume/personal webpage.
 With a brief description of who I am, my academic and professional background information is included in separate sections as well as my contact information.

 ## How to get started:
 This website has been made public and is available to view on a variety of browsers.
 You simply have to copy and paste the website link into a browser in order to view it.
+To navigate through sections across the website you can click on the links inserted within the navigation menu.
+A scroll to top button has also been included as an additional aid for navigating the site.

 ## Built with:
 This webpage was built on a dedicated GitHub repository using HTML5, CSS3 and JavaScript languages.
 Google Chrome was the web browser through which the project was completed.